Define data sets

 set, set user permissions for it, and define its columns.
 The columns of a data set are shown in

 You can define the settings for the data set via these fields:

 - Name - enter a name.
 This must be unique within all your data sets.

-words: do you allow this data to be manually edited, imported, exported, or used by reports
+others words: do you allow this data to be manually edited, imported, exported, or used by

-imports, to allow data to be imported into this data set.
-This is typically
+reports, to allow reports to be created on this data set.

 - Edit data - enable this data set for Edit data,